-- e) Decommission and remediation provision The Company recognizes a provision for the present value associated with the Company's decommissioning and remediation obligations to remove its telecommunication towers and capitalizes the associated cost as a component of the related asset. - f) Deferred tax assets Deferred tax assets are recognized for the tax loss carry forwards to the extent management believes it is recoverable through the generation of future taxable income to which it can be applied. - g) Financial instruments recognized at fair value In cases where fair value of financial assets and liabilities recorded in the consolidated financial statement do not arise from active markets, their fair values are determined using assessment techniques, including the discounted cash flows model.
-Where possible, the data these models are supplied with are taken from observable markets, otherwise a degree of discretionary judgment is required to determine fair values.
+- f) Financial instruments recognized at fair value In cases where fair value of financial assets and liabilities recorded in the consolidated financial statement do not arise from active markets, their fair values are determined using assessment techniques, including the discounted cash flows model.
+Where possible, the data for these models are supplied from observable markets, otherwise a degree of discretionary judgment is required to determine fair values.
 These judgments include data such as liquidity risk, credit risk and volatility.
-Changes in the assumptions related to these factors may affect the amounts of fair values advised for financial instruments. - h) Leases Lases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
+Changes in the assumptions related to these factors may affect the amounts of fair values advised for financial instruments. - g) Leases Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
 All other leases are classified as operating leases.

-(7) Financial instruments
+(8) Financial instruments